We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 3. Laneway House

 Although traditionally, mother-in-law suites are an addition to an existing structure, they can also be a detached space on the same property.
 Think of them more like a guest house.
-You’ll still save money as you already own the land and likely have existing hookups.
+You’ll still save money as you own the land and likely have hookups.

 4. Extension to Single-Family Home